Welcome to the Raider family!

 - Payment Plans: Is your student looking for an affordable way to pay for their educational costs?
-Explore our installment payment plan to spread out the cost of their education.
+Explore our four-payment installment payment plan to spread out the cost of their education.

 - Additional Loan Options: You and your student have loan options to help bridge the gap between their financial aid award notice and balance due.

 A $50 late fee will be assessed each month your student’s account goes unpaid, or when payment plan installments are unpaid or late.
 If your student’s account is unpaid, a hold will be placed on their account and they will not be able to register for classes until the balance is paid.